rudeboybert/forestecology/README.md

 ```

 The RMSE is lower for the non-shuffled version.
 This gives support for
-the idea that competitor identiy does matter for competitive
+the idea that competitor identity does matter for competitive
 interactions.

 **SCBI**: